webguru103/smooch-docs/source/includes/integrations/_appuser_email.md

 ### Sending and receiving files

-Email attachments sent by the user will either be rendered in your back-end channel, if they are images, or posted as hyperlinks, for other types of files.
+Email attachments sent by the user will either be rendered in your business system, if they are images, or posted as hyperlinks, for other types of files.

 Images sent to the user will be embedded in the email as html images.

 ### Whispers

 [Whispers](#whispers) sent to email will contain a footer with an unsubscribe link that reads "Not interested in emails from us?".
-If the user clicks on this link, they will be permanently unsubscribed from further whispers, though they will still be able to receive to receive non-whisper messages.
+If the user clicks on this link, they will be permanently unsubscribed from further whispers, though they will still be able to receive receive non-whisper messages.